Primordial black hole mass functions as a probe of cosmic origin: Abstract

 \section{Abstract}

 We discuss a novel window to probe the origin of our universe via the mass functions of primordial black holes (PBHs).
-The mass functions of PBHs are simply estimated using the conventional Press-Schechter formalism for different paradigms of cosmic origin, including inflationary $\Lambda$CDM and bounce cosmology.
+The mass functions of PBHs are simply estimated using the conventional Press-Schechter formalism for two paradigms of cosmic origin, including inflationary $\Lambda$CDM and bounce cosmology.
 The standard inflationary $\Lambda$CDM model cannot generate an appreciable number of massive PBHs; however, non-trivial inflation models with blue-tilted power spectra at small scales and matter bounce cosmology provide formation mechanisms for heavy PBHs, which in turn, may seed the observed supermassive black holes (SMBHs).
-Fitting the observed mass functions of SMBHs in the local universe, we derive for the first time constraints on the PBH current density fraction $f_{\mathrm{PBH}}$ and the characteristic mass $M_{\star}$ for different paradigms of cosmic origin, with the prior assumption that all local SMBHs stem from PBHs.
-We demonstrate that this newly proposed procedure, relying on astronomical measurements that utilize deep-field scans of SMBHs at high redshift, can in principle be used to constrain models of cosmic origin.
+By fitting the SMBH mass functions at high redshift ($z \sim 6$) derived from Sloan Digital Sky Survey (SDSS) and Canada-France High-z Quasar Survey (CFHQS) quasars, for two paradigms of cosmic origin, we derive constraints on the PBH density fraction $f_{\mathrm{PBH}}$ at $z \sim 6$ and the characteristic mass $M_{\star}$, with the prior assumption that all SMBHs stem from PBHs.
+We demonstrate that this newly proposed procedure, relying on astronomical measurements that utilize deep-field surveys of SMBHs at high redshift, can be used to constrain models of cosmic origin.
+Additionally, although not the main focus of this paper, we evolve the mass function from $z\sim6$ to $z\sim0$ through an assumption of $3\times 10^8$-year Eddington's accretion, and give a rough estimation of $f_{\mathrm{PBH}}$ at $z \sim 0$.